 The notice of award is signed by the NOAA Grants Officer and is the authorizing document.
-It is provided electronically through the Grants Online system to the appropriate business office of the recipient organization.
+It is provided electronically through NOAA's Grants Online system to the appropriate business office of the recipient organization.
+The award cover page, i.e., CD-450, Financial Assistance Award, is available at http://go.usa.gov/SNMR.
+The Internet Explorer browser should be used with Grants Online.